chenjz/cjzpyjn/README.md

-jupyter notebook, some sorting algorithms, cjzpyjn_sorting.ipynb
+## jupyter notebook, some sorting algorithms, cjzpyjn_sorting.ipynb

+## Github guide
-- Quick setup — if you’ve done this kind of thing before or
+### Quick setup — if you’ve done this kind of thing before
+or

 We recommend every repository include a README, LICENSE, and .gitignore.